-The clear winner here is "7 Reasons You Should Date Ernest Hemingway."
-But if for some reason you don’t like that title, you can always click "Generate More Titles" to do exactly that.
+The clear winner here is "Enough Already!
+15 Things About Hemingway We're Tired of Hearing."
+But if for some reason you don’t like that title, you can always click "Generate 100 More Titles" to do exactly that.
 Time to get writing!

 Yoast SEO Plugin

 This one is a WordPress plugin, so it’s only available for those blogging on that platform.
 Still, that’s a ton of people.
 And it’s a super useful tool!

 The Yoast SEO WordPress Plugin takes a complex topic and makes it simple.
 SEO (search engine optimization) must be considered at all times by all bloggers.
 It comes down to this: are you writing about topics people are searching for?
 The Yoast SEO Plugin helps you do this by focusing your content on keywords, checking for duplicate content, updating for Google algorithms, and more.